 A key direction of the South Coast Marine Tourism Strategy is to explore the opportunities for harbour activation and recognises Batemans Bay as a hub.
 Coupled with this is the once in a generation opportunity to revitalise the Batemans Bay foreshore as part of the realignment of the Batemans Bay Bridge project and the development of the Mackay Park Regional Aquatic and Arts Facility.

-It is crucial that potential opportunities to activate waterfronts and town centres are identified in the early stages of major infrastructure investments.
-Eg. New regional hospital, highway realignments and bypasses.
+It is crucial that potential opportunities to activate the waterfront, own CBD and the civic communities facilities are assessed in the early stages of the major infrastructure investments into Batemans Bay.